 When many of our guests hear about class 4 white water rafting, they might feel intimidated.
+If you dont know the river classifications yet, be sure to check out our rafting classification post.
 In this post, we’ll explore what class 4 whitewater rafting is and why anyone can do it on their first time on the river, Especially with us at Whitewater Excitement.
 With over 40 years of professional rafting experience we’ll make sure you’re in good hands, having fun the whole day!

 Know the lingo